spearson23/commandly/README.md

    * required: Is this argument required?
    * multiple: Is argument allowed more than once?
    * defaultValue: Default value of argument if not given
-   * validator: A validator function (returns false or throws an error)
+   * validate: A validation function (returns false or throws an error)
+   * validateMessage: Message to display if validate returns false.
    * command: Specifies that this argument is only valid with a specific command